Overview of Good Corporate Governance Policies and Practices

 Section 1: Right of Shareholders

 The Company realizes and places importance on equality of all shareholders’ rights by keeping equitably with support and facilitation all shareholders to exercise their rights as both investors and owners of the Company.
 Shareholders are entitled to access to the information accurately, completely, timely, and transparently via the Stock Exchange of Thailand’s disclosure channel and the Company’s website.
-Furthermore, the Company encourages shareholders to exercise their rights legally such as the right to buy, sell or transfer shares, the right to receive dividends, the right to participate in the annual general meeting, vote and make a question at the meetings of shareholders.
-Apart from the above mentioned about the right of shareholders, the company is responsible for encouraging and facilitating shareholders to exercise their rights as follows:
+Furthermore, the Company encourages shareholders to exercise their rights legally.
+The Company also provides shareholders with the opportunity to express their opinions and ask questions at the shareholders' meeting and promotes and facilitates the exercise of additional shareholder rights as follows:

 The Company regularly disseminates important and necessary information to shareholders via the Stock Exchange of Thailand (SET) channel, media, publications, and Company’s website.
-Moreover, the Company also provide telephone number and information request channel through the e-mail address of Investor Relations section.
+Moreover, the Company provides channels through which minority shareholders can directly request information via the investor Relations Department’s email and telephone number.

 1.2.1) Preparation of the Notice of the Annual General Meeting of Shareholders

 - The Company discloses the notice of the shareholders’ meeting on its website and through the Stock Exchange of Thailand (SET) no less than 28 days prior to the Annual General Meeting.
-The disclosure is also made via electronic media.
+The disclosure is also made via electronic media and/or announced through the newspaper both Thai and English version for 3 consecutive days to comply with Public Limited Companies Act, B.E.
+2535 (1992).

 1.2.2) Proxy appointment